Authentication#

 Header: “Authorization: Bearer eyJhbGciOiJIUzI1Ni…”

-The access token has an embedded expiration time (which is also sent by the ClusterWare platform during the login process) and after that time, the token will be rejected by the head node.
+The access token has an embedded expiration time, which is also sent by the ClusterWare platform during the login process.
+After that time, the token is rejected by the head node.
 The refresh token has its own expiration time, usually much longer than the access token.
-So the expectation is that when the access token expires, the refresh token will still be valid and can be used to make a new access token.
+The expectation is that when the access token expires, the refresh token is still valid and can be used to make a new access token.

 Note

-While the refresh token is ONLY usable for making a new access token, it cannot be used to interact with the other endpoints.
+The refresh token is ONLY usable for making a new access token.
+It cannot be used to interact with the other endpoints.

 In a multi-head cluster, every head node may be configured to use different underlying “secrets” that are used when making new tokens.
 Thus, after authenticating to one head node, the tokens that are returned may not be usable on other head nodes.
 In the rare case that a client needs to interact with multiple head nodes, it should login to each one separately and ensure that future requests use the correct token with each corresponding head node.